zakhar-gulchak/zakhar-gulchak/README.md

 Postgres, Kafka streams,
 also GraphQL services with usage of Apollo, and Apollo Federation (v2).

-Passionate about React tech stack.
-Prefer to work with it.
+Passionate about React tech stack, prefer to work with it.
 Prefer to use TypeScript over JavaScript as it seems to be more safe.
 For a long time used to work with Redux as a state management (with different middlewares).
 But like an idea of client libraries with cache (Apollo Client, React Query, ...),